Can you guess the subject that is the most written about in the internet marketing niche?

-Some authority blogs also allow you to link to contextually relevant articles on your website from your guest post.
-If done consistently, you’ll also see a rise in traffic from long-tail keywords.
-So, you can also expect SEO benefits.
+Some authority blogs also allow you to link to contextually relevant articles on your web site from your guest post.
+If done consistently, you’ll also see a rise in traffic from long-tail keyword phrases.
+So, you can also expect search engine optimization benefits.

 3. Build your social media authority

-There is an ongoing debate about whether or not social signals help in your search rankings.
+There is an ongoing debate about whether or not social signals help in your search engine rankings.

 I would say they have at least a loose correlation.

 By increasing the social shares on your post, you get more traffic.
-If you offer a good user experience, then your website will see a good average time-on-page and a lower bounce rate.
-Do you suppose that this might help your search ranking?
+If you offer a good user experience, then your web site will see a good average time-on-page and a lower bounce rate.
+Do you suppose that this might help your search engine ranking?

 Moz weren’t ranking for their beginner’s guide to SEO.
-But, a tweet by Smashing Magazine helped them bump to the first page for the keyword “beginner’s guide”.
+But, a tweet by Smashing Magazine helped them bump to the first page for the key phrase “beginner’s guide”.